 Expenditures on housing and urban development have virtually no effect on social spending.
 These expenditures consist of subsidies to low-income and middle-class families for buying or building a home, and loans at preferential rates for middle class families.
-The Ministry of Housing and Habitat (SENAVITAT) is responsible for these programs, which starting in 2010, have also provided subsidies to indigenous groups.
-Note that spending on housing and urban development is not included in our analysis.
+The Ministry of Housing and Habitat (Secretaria Nacional de la Vivienda y el Habitat, or SENAVITAT) is responsible for these programs, which starting in 2010, have also provided subsidies to indigenous groups.
+Note that spending on housing and urban development is not included in our analysis due to the difficulty in identifying beneficiaries in the survey data.